 Based on your BBS goals and objectives, you might also create a schedule that determines how many observations (and what type of observations) should be conducted throughout your organization on a weekly, monthly or quarterly basis.
 Schedules and observations can change based on the continuous feedback loop of a BBS program.

 However as observation checklists and schedules become more in-depth, they also become harder to track and manage.
-You may want to turn to technology to improve management of your BBS program without sacrificing its effectiveness.
+You may want to turn to technology to improve the management of your BBS program without sacrificing its effectiveness.

 OSHA does not specifically require organizations to implement a behavior based safety program.
-OSHA however has recommended practices for safety and health programs that includes the involvement of employees and managers in safety and hazard identification and assessment.
+OSHA however has recommended practices for safety and health programs that include the involvement of employees and managers in safety and hazard identification and assessment.
 A strong BBS program assists organizations in achieving these safety goals by allowing for multiple opportunities for employees and managers to be involved in the safety process and to assist in assessing and identifying hazards.

 Organizations focus on analyzing observation metrics such as percent safe (the number of safe observations divided / by the total number of observations conducted) with the goal of increasing the number of percent safe observations.
 Safety professionals look to then reduce unsafe behaviors by targeting behaviors with a high unsafe percentage and developing applicable training and/or other programs to change this behavior.